Modeling the dynamics of an oil drop driven by a surface acoustic wave in the underlying substrate: Experiment

-We place an 8 mm$^3$ ($8~\mu$l) puddle of silicone oil (50 cSt, 378356, Sigma-Aldrich) atop the actuator using a pipette, approximately 3.5~mm away from the IDTs, and introduce electrical signal at different voltage levels to induce motion of the oil film, which dynamically wets the solid substrate along the path of the SAW.
-Figure~\ref{fig:exp_saw}(a-c) shows a time-lapse (side view) of the silicone oil dynamics, captured using the framework and camera of a goniometer (Data Physics; OCA 15Pro).
+We place an $8~\mu$l (8 mm$^3$) drop of silicone oil (50 cSt, 378356, Sigma-Aldrich) atop the actuator using a pipette, approximately 3.5~mm away from the IDT, and introduce electrical signal at different voltage levels to induce motion of the oil film, which dynamically wets the solid substrate along the path of the SAW.
+Figure~\ref{fig:exp_saw}(a-c) shows a time-lapse (side view) of the typical silicone oil dynamics, captured using the framework and camera of a goniometer (Data Physics; OCA 15Pro).
 Figure~\ref{fig:exp_saw}(d) shows a top view obtained using a camera (EOS R5, Canon) with a macro lens (RF 100~mm F2.8L MACRO IS USM, Canon).
-Prior to the experiment we clean the SAW device using four different solvents: acetone (AR-b, 99.8\%, 67-641, Bio-Lab Ltd.), 2-propanol (AR-b, 99.8\%, 67-63-0, Bio-Lab Ltd.), ethanol (CP-p, 96\%, 64-17-5, Bio-Lab Ltd.), and water (HPLC plus, 7732-18-5, Sigma-Aldrich).
-Finally, we dry the actuator using compressed air.

-In our experiments, we vary the SAW displacement amplitude at the surface of the actuator by varying the applied voltage level input to the SAW device (there is a linear relationship between the two; see Appendix \ref{app:calibration} for the corresponding calibration graph).
-To confirm that the observed dynamics are indeed induced by SAW, we also carried out control experiments, shown in Fig.~\ref{fig:exp_nosaw}, in which SAW is absent and all other parameters are kept the same.
-The oil puddle in this experiment, which was repeated three times, slowly spreads concentrically, as expected in the absence of a directional forcing mechanism.
+To confirm that the observed dynamics are indeed induced by SAW, we also carried out control experiments, in which SAW is absent and all other parameters are kept the same.
+The oil drop in this experiment, which was repeated three times, slowly spreads concentrically, as expected in the absence of a directional forcing mechanism (figure not shown for brevity).